prefix-dev/pixi/docs/reference/cli.md

 pixi install --locked
 ```

-To reinitialize the lockfile in your project, you can remove the existing `pixi.lock` file and run `pixi install`.
+To reinitialize the lock file in your project, you can remove the existing `pixi.lock` file and run `pixi install`.
-This process will regenerate the lockfile based on the dependencies defined in your manifest file:
+This process will regenerate the lock file based on the dependencies defined in your manifest file:

 ```sh
 rm pixi.lock && pixi install